taw00/howto/howto-deploy-ghost-on-fedora.md

 Browse to `https://blog.example.com/ghost` and set your credentials promptly.

-### [22] Change your theme
+### [22] Change your theme (if you like)

 The default is nice, but there are others.
-You find a theme like, download and unzip to `/var/www/ghost/content/themes` and configure in the link provided above.
+Find a theme you like, download and unzip to `/var/www/ghost/content/themes` and configure in the link provided above.

 Some themes to get you started:

 * https://colorlib.com/wp/best-free-ghost-themes/
 * https://ghost.org/marketplace/
 * https://blog.ghost.org/free-ghost-themes/